Skip to main content

 Habitat enhancements

-We're creating new or enhanced existing fish habitat in the Peace River to support many fish species, such as mountain whitefish, bull trout, and Arctic grayling.
+We've created new or enhanced existing fish habitat in the Peace River to support many fish species, such as mountain whitefish, bull trout, and Arctic grayling.

-To counter this, we're increasing the amount of permanently wetted areas, by excavating the channels and placing habitat structures such as wood and boulders in the side channels to support fish in various stages of life.
+To counter this, we've increasing the amount of permanently wetted areas, by excavating the channels and placing habitat structures such as wood and boulders in the side channels to support fish in various stages of life.

 fish habitat map